-2. Engels, F, The Origin of the Family, Private Property and the State, Marx/ Engels internet archive 2000.

-- 3. Mies Maria, Patriarchy and Accumulation on a World Scale, London, Zed Books, 1986. - 4.
+- 2. Engels, F, The Origin of the Family, Private Property and the State, Marx/ Engels internet archive 2000. - 3.
+Mies Maria, Patriarchy and Accumulation on a World Scale, London, Zed Books, 1986. - 4.
 Buchanan, Ian.
 Socialist Feminism.
 A Dictionary of Critical Theory.
 Oxford Reference Online.
 Oxford University Press.
 Web.
 20 October 2011. - 5.
 Bhasin Kamla, Understanding Gender, New Delhi, Kali for Women, 2000. - 6.
 Ortner, Sherry B, Is Female to Male as Nature Is to Culture?
 In M. Z. Rosaldo and L. Lamphere (eds), Woman, Culture, and Society, Stanford, Stanford University Press, 1974. - 7.
 Beauvoir, Simone de, The Second Sex, NewYork, Bantam, 1968.

-Unit-4 □ Private-Public divide
+Unit-4 Private-Public divide

-- 4.1 Objectives
+- 4.1 Objective

 - 4.2 Introduction

 - 4.3 Social Contract Theorists

 - 4.4 Habermas and the general theoretical thrust

 - 4.5 Issues of working women

 - 4.6 Personal is political

 - 4.7 Indian Context

 - 4.8 Conclusion

 - 4.9 Summing Up

 - 4.10 Glossary

 - 4.11 Probable Questions

-- 4.12 Further Readings
+- 4.12 Further Reading

-- The study tends to make an analysis of the public-private divide and how women are affected by it. - It aims to explain how feminist discourse challenges the existing dichotomy between public-private and establish how their interconnection is grounded in the patriarchy.
+- Analyse the public-private divide and its impact on women. - Explain how feminist discourse challenges the existing public-private dichotomy and demonstrate how their interconnection is rooted in patriarcy.

 Modern World as defined by sociologists is based on a system of rights that recognize two distinct realms of people's day to day activities: the public and the private spheres.
 The basic distinction between them, is that, the public sphere is the larger realm of politics open to everyone where people (even if they are strangers) come together to engage in free exchange of ideas, whereas the private sphere is a smaller, enclosed realm (like a home) with restricted access.
 In trying to trace the origin of the division of spheres political theorists go back to classical antiquity.
 For Plato (as he states in Republic) the main social division was a sexual one for man's virtues lay in knowing how to administer the state, while a woman's lay to order her house and in being obedient to her husband.
 For Aristotle, good life was possible only through participation in the life of the Polis.
 Although all other associations aimed at some good, it was in the Polis that the realization of highest good was possible.
 However, participation in the Polis was restricted only to citizens.
 Public persons, stated Aristotle, were responsible and rational beings who shared a public life of the Polis through its constitutive elements.
 Private persons (that included women and other non-citizens), on the other, were not fully rational and could only share in the limited goodness appropriate to their spheres.
 But this did not render the private sphere insignificant; it existed as a necessary condition for the superior public realm.